When you’re looking to look your best, begin with your nighttime routine

-At the end of the day, your comfy bed beckons.
-And your desire to crawl into that cozy cocoon of blankets can dissuade you from spending some precious time taking care of your skin.
-While tempting, don’t skip it.
-Nighttime is the ideal time for your skin to take advantage of your body’s repair mechanisms, which kick into high gear during sleep.
+At the end of day, our comfy bed beckons.
+And our desire to crawl into that cozy cocoon of blankets can dissuade us from spending precious minutes taking care of our skin.
+While tempting to just go to bed, it’s not worth it.
+Nighttime is the ideal time for our skin to take advantage of our body’s nighttime repair mechanisms, which kick into high gear during deep sleep.

-Wake up feeling good and looking good by adopting a few quick and easy skin-boosting habits.
+And who doesn’t want to wake up feeling good and looking good by adopting a few quick and easy skin-boosting bedtime habits?
 That’s why it’s called ‘beauty sleep,’ right?
 Consider these expert tips from leading dermatologists to show you how to get yours.

 The one piece of advice that seems universal among skin doctors is to wash your face before bed.
-Dr. Cynthia Bailey, a dermatologist in Northern California and founder of DrBailySkinCare.com, says: “It’s important.
-Cleanse your face with a product that is matched to your skin type to remove makeup, sunscreen and the day’s grime and oil.
+Dr. Cynthia Bailey, a dermatologist in Northern California and founder of DrBailySkinCare.com, says: “It’s important to cleanse your face with a product that’s matched to your skin type to remove makeup, sunscreen and the day’s grime and oil.
 This helps to prevent clogged pores and the build-up of dead skin cells that cause lusterless skin tone.”

 On those late nights when getting to a sink to wash your face is just too much fuss, just use pre-moistened facial cleansing wipes designed to sweep away debris and dirt.
-Get ones that remove eye makeup, too – keep a package by your nightstand.
+Choose a brand that removes eye makeup too – and keep a package by your nightstand.
 Going to bed without a proper cleansing can lead to trouble, everything from acne to skin irritation.

 Once you’ve gotten rid of any grime and makeup on your skin, it’s time to create a healthy topical barrier with an application of moisturizer designed specifically for nighttime.
 Facial moisturizers meant for day tend to be lighter and may contain sunscreen, which you don’t want or need for bedtime use.
 Those meant for evening tend to be heavier creams, formulated with ingredients designed to repair.